-Take a Chao Phraya river boat from the Sathorn pier that is below the Taksin Bridge skytrain station.
+Take a Chao Phraya river boat from the Sathorn Pier that is below S6 Saphan Taksin Station.

 Fare is 15 baht for the orange flag boat and 40 baht for the tourist boat.

-The ferry pier is just next to the river pier boat pier.
-Take the ferry across to Wat Arun.
+From Wat Pho take a ferry across to Wat Arun.
+The ferry pier is just next to the river boat pier.
 Fare is 3 baht each way.

 To return to Bangkok Temples.